How to Hide or Unhide Columns and Rows in Excel

 How to Hide Columns and Rows in Excel

-- You can also type in the row or column identifier in the name box to the left of the formula field, so if you want to hide the second row, for type B2.
+- Use the name box: Type a cell label in the name box to the left of the formula field.
+For example, if you want to hide the second row, for type B2.
 (For more, check out our guide to the Excel name box .)

-- In the Home tab under the Cells group, click Format > Hide and Unhide > Hide Rows or Hide Columns.
+- Click the Home tab and in the Cells group, click Format > Hide and Unhide and pick either Hide Rows or Hide Columns.

-- The column or row will be removed, and you’ll see a thin double line indicating where the hidden column or row was.
+The column or row will be hidden and you’ll see a thin double line indicating where the hidden column or row resides.

-There are a few ways to select which rows or columns you want to unhide:
+There are a few ways to select and unhide columns or rows:

-- Right click the thin double line indicating a hidden row or column and click Unhide.
+- Right-click the thin double line indicating a hidden row or column and select Unhide.

-While you can hide or unhide either multiple rows or multiple columns at the same time, you can’t hide or unhide both rows and columns simultaneously.
+Keep in mind that while you can hide or unhide either multiple columns or multiple rows at the same time, you can’t hide or unhide both columns and rows simultaneously.